MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 ### `settings/Audio_iFace_Name`
 This is a file containing a string, by default `PCM`.

 Inside `settings/Audio_iFace_Name` is the **iFace name** of the sound card.
 By default for the RPi this would be `PCM`.
 But this does not work for every setup.
-If you are using *phatbeat* as a DAC for example, you need to change the content of `Audio_iFace_Name` from `PCM` to `Master`.
+If you are using *phatbeat* as a DAC for example, you need to change the content of `Audio_iFace_Name` from `PCM` to `Master` or `Speaker`.
 Other external sound cards might use different interface names.
 To see if `PCM` could work for you, type `amixer sget PCM`.
-To list all available iFace names, type `amixer controls`.
+To list all available iFace names, type `amixer scontrols`.

 ### `settings/Max_Volume_Limit`
 This is a file containing a number, by default `100`.